- 1. Does the Australian foreign exchange market have a code of conduct?

 - The Australian Securities and Investments Commission (ASIC) licenses dealers.

 - 3. What are the regulated trading hours for the Australian foreign exchange market?

-- There are no set daily trading hours for the foreign exchange market which operates 24 hours a day.
-Normal trading conditions are deemed to commence from 5.00 am Sydney time on a Monday morning and to close at 5.00 pm New York time on Friday.
+There are no set daily trading hours for the foreign exchange market, which can operate 24 hours a day.
+Normal trading commences from 5.00 am (Sydney time) on Monday and closes at 5.00 pm (New York time) on Friday.

 - 4. Is there a daily exchange rate fix in the Australian market?

 There is no fix similar to those in the Tokyo or London markets.
 The AFXC in conjunction with the Australian

 Financial Markets Association (AFMA) and ACI Australia announced on 30 June 2008 the introduction of

 new methodology and timing for calculation of an Australian dollar reference rate.
 Under this arrangement,

 WM/Reuters provides market access to its reference rate for the AUD/USD rate at 10.00 am and 4.00 pm